dart-lang/language/working/333 - shared memory multithreading/proposal.md

 > [!NOTE]
 >
-> Improving Dart's interoperability with native code and its multicore
-> capabilities not only benefits Dart developers but also unlocks improves in
-> Dart SDK.
-For example, we will be able to move `dart:io` implementation from
-> C++ into Dart and later split it into a package.
+> Improving Dart's interoperability with native code and its multicore capabilities not only benefits Dart developers but also unlocks improvements in the Dart SDK.
+For example, we will be able to move `dart:io` implementation from C++ into Dart and later split it into a package.

 The core of this proposal are two new concepts: